Chart Color Schemes

 Denistone East has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

 The performance of an area can significantly be influenced by changes in local infrastructure, major projects, and planning initiatives.
-One project has been identified by AreaSearch as potentially impacting this area: Ryde Hospital Redevelopment, 741-747 Victoria Road Mixed Use Development, Denistone Station Upgrade, and Chatham West Ryde are among the key projects, with the following list detailing those likely to be most relevant.
+One project has been identified by AreaSearch as potentially impacting the area: Ryde Hospital Redevelopment, scheduled for completion on 30th June 2021; 741-747 Victoria Road Mixed Use, expected to finish on 31st December 2022; Denistone Station Upgrade, planned for completion on 15th February 2023; and Chatham West Ryde, with an anticipated completion date of 30th September 2024.
+These projects are considered most relevant to the area's performance.

 Professional plan users can use the search below to filter and access additional projects.